OctopusDeploy/docs/docs/infrastructure/azure/index.md

 ## Finalize the Service Principal Account in Octopus {#finalize-service-principal-account}

-Back in the Octopus Web Portal enter the following values:
+Back in the Octopus Web Portal, finish [adding your Azure Account](#adding-azure-subscription) by entering the following values:

 - Application ID
 - Tenant ID